 These Mongolian traditional beautiful boots are very warm and comfortable.
 They have a nice soul which make every step soft.
-Compared to other Mongolian boots, this one would require highly skilled to artisan to work for 6 months to make.
-Boots pattern is made by using the traditional technique which called “zuu orooh” knot stitching which means every pixel of the stitch would be done by back and forward movement of the tiny needle.
+Compared to other Mongolian boots, this one would require highly skilled artisan to work for 6 months to make.
+Boots pattern is made by using the traditional technique which called “zuu orooh” double embroidery stitching which means every pixel of the stitch would be done by back and forward movement of the tiny needle.
 Full Handmade knot stitching has a lifelong quality.

 Nowadays average Mongolian Boots use machine sewing for the pattern.